 What to Plant in September in Houston

 You may be unsure of what to plant in September in Houston—after all, many folks are quick to associate autumn with the end of the gardening season.
 The truth is, there are plenty of plants that actually grow best when planted during the cooler fall months, rather than our blazing hot Texas summers.
 Too much direct summer sun can cause some plants to scorch or bolt (prematurely flower instead of producing harvestable food).
 While a flowering cilantro plant does look pretty cute, the fact remains: we’re in it for the tasty leaves, and Taco Tuesdays just aren’t the same without a little sprinkle of the zesty green stuff.
-If you’ve still got the gardening bug and don’t want to pack away your gardening gloves quite yet, try planting some of these cool weather-tolerant plants in your yard.
+If you’ve still got the gardening bug and don’t want to pack away your gardening gloves quite yet, try planting by the signs and create a beautiful garden theme all your own.

 Two types of plants that do best when planted in early autumn are trees and shrubs.
 After transplanting a tree or shrub, they need to be watered generously so they can establish a healthy root system.
 In the summer, all that intense sunlight will dry up the soil much faster, and it can stress out the tree, inhibiting its growth.
 One of the best things about gardening in Houston is that our winters are pretty mild, so you won’t run the risk of your newly planted trees and shrubs getting shocked from the cold.
 If you’re a newbie when it comes to planting bigger plants like trees and shrubs, feel free to talk to one of our experts for a little guidance on the subject.